gravitee-io/gravitee-kubernetes-operator/examples/usecase/subscribe-to-jwt-plan/README.md

   plan: JWT
 ```

-> If you API reference point to a v2 API, this must be explicitly stated by adding the kind
+> If your API reference points to a v2 API, this must be explicitly stated by adding the `kind`
-> property with the `ApiDefinition` value to your api reference.
+> property with the `ApiDefinition` value to your API reference.

 ## Applying the resources

-Only resources holding a management context ref are supported at the moment, so let's create this first and then the rest of the resources we described in order.
+Currently, only resources with a management context reference are supported.
+Create this first, followed by the other resources in the described order.

-> The management context must be configured accordingly to your setup, using your management API URL and credentials.
+> The management context must be configured according to your setup, using your management API URL and credentials.

 ```sh
 kubectl apply -f resources/management-context.yml